What is Contrology?

 How has “Contrology” evolved?

-Initially, Pilates exercise was sought by dancers, given the fact that Mr Pilates’ first studio was a boxing gym near many dance and rehearsal studios in New York City.
+Initially, Pilates exercise was sought by dancers, gymnasts, boxers and athletes alike.
+Given the fact that Mr Pilates’ first studio was a boxing gym near many dance studios in New York City, many dancers frequented his place.
 Eventually, he was discovered by Hollywood celebrities and the socialites.
 However, Contrology Pilates is no longer a workout for the elites and celebrities, but a widely practiced mainstream form of exercise.

 Since Mr Pilates’ death in October of 1967 new scientific information about the body, biomechanics, kinesiology and sports science has emerged.
 Much of this evidence-based information has been incorporated into Pilates by some educational institutions, such as STOTT PILATES®.
-Whilst preserving the original exercises of Mr Pilates, contemporary Pilates has evolved by making Pilates exercise an anatomically based approach and thus, making it one of the safest and most effective methods available.
+Whilst preserving the original exercises, contemporary Pilates has evolved by making Pilates exercise an anatomically based approach.
+As a result, contemporary Pilates has become one of the safest and most effective exercise methods available.

 Is Contemporary Pilates better?